espruino/BangleApps/apps/1button/README.md

 Every time you press & release the `BTN1` from the clockface this widget will record the time you pressed & released.
 While you press the button the Bangle will briefly vibrate and the green LED in the display will light up while you're keeping the button pressed.

 Once you release `BTN1` both the start & end time of your button press will be saved in 2-column `one_button_presses.csv` CSV file on your _Bangle.js_.
 The CSV file can [be downloaded from the _My Apps_ tab on the Bangle.js app store](https://banglejs.com/apps/).

+To not interfere with alternative usages of `BTN1` (eg when using it for menu navigation) you need to keep the button pressed for at least 130 milliseconds before it triggers a recording (the vibration & LED will inform you about having triggered it).

 ## Features